AeybelV/VirtualMachine/INSTRUCTIONS.md

 ## Executable Header

-Headerer of all exeutables run by the VM.
+The executables run by the VM all contain this header

 | Name  | Description| Size
 |-------|------------|------